Become a Writing Tutor

 - Demonstrate a familiarity with writing across the curriculum

-- Know and explain basic rules of standard written English
+- Explain basic rules of standard written English

 Peer Tutoring in Writing Courses: